BobGu/TicTacToe/README.md

 ## Features ##

 * You can play human vs human or computer vs computer
+* You can play on a 3x3 or 4x4 board
 * You can play an easy computer or hard computer which never loses
 * Computer makes use of the minmax algorithim